michelle-morin/hangman/README.md

 ## Description

-_This application is a simple hangman game, built using React and Redux._
+_This application is a simple hangman game, built using React and Redux.
+Deployed on [GH Pages](https://michelle-morin.github.io/hangman/)_

 ## Component Tree / Wireframe
 ![component tree](componenttree.jpg)